How to Use Vulnerability to Write a Book that Connects

 Vulnerability can feel like a four-letter word.
 Most of us associate this word with some other unpleasant ideas: exposure, embarrassment.
 We feel vulnerable when the doctor tells us we need a biopsy “just to be sure” or when our loved one won’t meet our eyes when they tell us, “We need to talk.”
 Not exactly moments to make a personal highlight reel.
 So why exactly are we asking this word to the party when we face the blank page?

 Well, one reason is because vulnerability is already there and we’re just calling it for what it is.
 What feels more exposing than sitting down, alone, in front of a blank page and trying to connect with a reader in another place and maybe another time?
-What is more knee-knocking than trying to create something from nothing?
+What is more knee-knocking than trying to create something from nothing by writing a book?
 We may not want to evoke the v-word, but there it is all the same.
 By naming it, we force it to look us in the eyes.
 Already, that first word and sentence feel a little less daunting.

 But, I’ve realized, there’s another reason to give this vulnerability thing a chance, and it has to do with the way we tell truth.
 Whether we’re writing fiction or nonfiction, we’re trying to connect with others and share a truth—what it feels like to be in our bodies and in our lives or what we think about building a business.
 The problem is that without being open to sharing the less desirable parts of our lives—the parts we’re maybe scared to share—we don’t tell the whole truth.